informatici/openhospital/CONTRIBUTING.md

 and are only enabled on this one, with the only purpose to collect tickets (unplanned issues/bugs) and the issues about the parent repository, while the Jira Ticketing system is meant to organise the whole project (planned issues) among all components.

+You can use the following filter on Jira to identify the good first issues to handle https://github.com/giuseppesorge/openhospital.git

 ## Roadmap

 https://drive.google.com/file/d/1EQeQkwq2koF-42wdVUbpE6fuiwcprqqS/view?usp=sharing